kaltura/playkit-js-youbora/docs/YouboraPlugin.md

 The Youbore plugin will work with or without IMA ads and report the playback lifecycle events according to the given configuration.

-The Youbore plugin is tied to the player data model and the player events model, the player will send the required information to Youbora once it is reuired by the youbora events or pings.
+The Youbore plugin is tied to the player data model and the player events model, the player will send the required information to Youbora once it is reuired by the Youbora events or the Youbora pings.

-* The youbora plugin may receive many different types of configurations from the app, hence the app configuration will overide the player internal calculated data once there is conflict between the two.
+* The Youbora plugin may receive many different types of configurations from the app, hence the app configuration will overide the player internal calculated data once there is conflict between the two.

 ### Simple Example: